3liz/lizmap-web-client/README.md

 ## Manual edit

 This file must be edited manually when :
-* a new major version is prepared : create the new release, and set `maintained=False` to the oldest branch.
+* a new major version is prepared : create the new release, and change `status` to the oldest branch.
 * a known issue with QGIS Desktop/Server

 ## Structure